12th and Lewis Street

 • Museum Studies Minor (21 hours)

 We require all Anthropology majors to take a series of core classes beginning with the introductory sequence, which includes introductory courses in all four fields of anthropology (ANTH 1100, 1200, 1300, 2000).
-Majors also must complete at least one upper division course in each of the four subfields as listed below.
-Five additional requirements include four core courses and three semesters of a single foreign language:
+Majors also must complete at least 25 credits of upper division (3000+) coursework within the major including at least one upper division course in at least three of the four subfields as listed below.
+Additional requirements include one of two methods classes and two semesters of a single foreign language:

-(5) Three semesters of a single foreign language must also be completed.
+- Two semesters of a single foreign language.

 Course # |